tibs/old-proglang-syntaxes-talk/old-syntax-notes.rst

 There are no reserved words
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-So statements like:
+Statements like:

   .. code:: fortran

     IF (IF.EQ.THEN) IF=IF*THEN

 are perfectly sensible (although perhap ill-advised).

 Six character names
 ~~~~~~~~~~~~~~~~~~~